What matters operationally

 How to plan around restrictions

-Check live routes the day before and the morning of the move, then fix an arrival window that sits inside any bay timings.
-Confirm where the vehicle can legally stop, how far the carry will be, and whether a lift or loading dock needs booking.
-Build a small buffer for handovers or concierge sign-in.
-Clean-air and access rules in Newcastle are considered alongside building policies, timed bays, and event controls; coordinate all three so the crew can unload without repositioning the vehicle.
+Check live routes the day before and again on the morning of the move, then fix an arrival window that sits inside any bay timings.
+Confirm where the vehicle can legally stop, how far the carry will be and whether a lift or loading dock needs booking.
+Build a modest buffer for handovers or concierge sign-in.
+Clean-air and access rules in Newcastle are best understood as part of a wider access picture that also includes timed bays, event controls and building policies.
+Coordinate all three so the crew can unload without needing to reposition the vehicle halfway through.
+That is visible in areas such as man and van services in Ashington.
+Comparable route constraints also appear in man and van services in Jesmond.

 Eight route-planning variables in Newcastle